Len Blavatnik: Group chat to change U.S. public opinion on Gaza war

+Relationship with Jeffrey Epstein

+US Department of Justice documents show Blavatnik's name in correspondence with convicted sex offender Jeffrey Epstein spanning at least 2009 to 2017.
+Epstein sought favours from Blavatnik through his assistant, recommended him to others as an investor, and listed him on proposed guest lists for private gatherings including figures such as Ehud Barak, Henry Kissinger, and Larry Summers.
+When asked in 2017 by an associate if he knew any "adequate Russian oligarchs," Epstein named Blavatnik.

 Political donations

 In 2011, Blavatnik donated to both US President Barack Obama and his Republican Party rival, former Massachusetts governor Mitt Romney.

 Blavatnik is one of the largest donors to the Republican Party and, in 2015–2016, donated a total of $7.35 million to six Republican political candidates, including South Carolina Senator Lindsey Graham, Florida Senator Marco Rubio and Arizona Senator John McCain.
 In February 2016, Blavatnik donated over $1 million to an anti-Donald Trump GOP group.
 He also donated $1 million to the committee for the 2017 inauguration of Donald Trump.
 In August 2017, political scientist Bo Rothstein resigned from the Blavatnik School of Government out of opposition to Blavatnik's politics.

 Blavatnik and his American wife, Emily, also donated to Democratic Party candidates Kamala Harris, Chuck Schumer, and Hillary Clinton.

-In 2017 two senior Trump administration officials went on record as being lobbyists for Blavatnik's Access Industries.
+In 2017, two senior Trump administration officials went on record as being lobbyists for Blavatnik's Access Industries.

 Since April 2016, Blavatnik has contributed $383,000 to the Republican National Committee and $1 million to Trump's inauguration fund.
 These donations included $12,000 directed to Trump's legal fund.
 However, he did not give directly to the Trump 2016 presidential campaign.
 Between 2015 and 2017, Blavatnik contributed $3.5 million to Republican Senate Leader Mitch McConnell's super PAC.

 Blavatnik donated $5,200 to the Pete Buttigieg 2020 presidential campaign and $5,600 to the Joe Biden 2020 presidential campaign.